chinapedia/wikipedia.abstract.en/Page/Pi.md

 The Shannon entropy of the Cauchy distribution is equal to , which also involves .

-Brownianmotion_beads_in_water_spim_video.gif through a membrane.]]
+through a membrane.]]
 The Cauchy distribution plays an important role in potential theory because it is the simplest Furstenberg measure, the classical Poisson kernel associated with a Brownian motion in a half-plane.[180]
 Conjugate harmonic functions and so also the Hilbert transform are associated with the asymptotics of the Poisson kernel.
 The Hilbert transform _H_ is the integral transform given by the Cauchy principal value of the singular integral

 $$Hf(t) = \frac{1}{\pi}\int_{-\infty}^\infty \frac{f(x)\,dx}{x-t}.$$